Contact Maternity Allowance Helpline

 Customer Service Hours

 The benefit referred to as Maternity Allowance is often paid to someone who does not qualify for statutory maternity pay.The fee you get will always rely on your eligibility.
 One may claim this type of allowance by the time you are on the family way for about twenty-six weeks.
-The payment will begin eleven weeks before the due date of your pregnancy.
+The payment will typically begin eleven weeks before the due date of your pregnancy.

 Maternity Allowance Number